akashagrahari/GameOfLife/README.md

 ruby GameOfLife.rb

 Made this on the go for a session.
 Needs improvement.
-Happy to listen to your views